Monira al Qadiri

 I wanted to fall in love with men, so it was ‘wrong!’
 “I can’t fall in love with you, you look like a man!”
 I really had to girl it up while I was in Japan.
 That really kind of broke me.

 LC I wanted to ask about your sister, Fatima, and her recent album ‘Shaneera’ that was also all about drag.
 I’m just curious about family life.
-How does it tie into your queer exploration, or however you might call it?
+How does it tie into your exploration of queerness, or however you might call it?

 MQ Like I said, my mother is an artist, and my dad used to be a kind of diplomat slash government opposition member.
 So we lived in a very kind of outlaw family in Kuwaiti society.
 Everybody thought we were strange, like, “Who are these people, what are they doing?”
 My parents broke out of the traditional and religious conservatisms, and they moved to Moscow in the 70s, because my dad used to be a Communist for a while.

-LC Absolutely!
-One end of the spectrum or the other.
-I want to fast forward and ask you about your recent works.
-So you have this kind of back and forth motif between pearls and oil.
+LC Quite a spectrum.
+I want to move to ask you about your recent works.
+You have this kind of back and forth motif between pearls and oil.
 I’m curious to hear you speak more about that.
 How did that start?
 When did that relationship become clear for you?

 MQ I moved to Beirut after Kuwait, and I don’t know why, but I started thinking a lot about my grandfather who I’ve never met.
 He was a singer on a pearl diving boat.
 Pearl diving was the main industry, before oil, for about 2000 years.
 And then oil came and pearl diving was completely destroyed.